All Episodes

 Right.

-Do you think we should try that maybe?
+You think we should try that, maybe?

-Being funny.
+Being funny?

 Well, I don't know.

-I just uh uh have you heard that?
+Have you heard that?

-Why Mike Well, when did we stop?
+Michael, when did we stop?

-So I'm reading all these things that I used to really never read uh as frequently as I do now.
+So I'm reading all these things that I used to really never read as frequently as I do now.

-And it's been very educational for me because these are uh young professionals, but they're journalists at the same time.
+And it's been very educational for me because these are young professionals, but they're journalists at the same time.

 And when someone's a journalist, they are identifying themselves pretty uniformly.